 Vitamin deficiency, specifically vitamin D, is a serious issue.
 Data collected by the National Health and Nutrition Examination Survey (NHANES) shows a significant drop of 49% in the US population’s vitamin D levels.
 Meanwhile, the number of men suffering from ED is increasing.
 An estimated 322 million men in 2025 will deal with ED.
 The reason for this worldwide uptick could result from a multitude of factors.

 I know you’re thinking “Arterial stiffness sounds like a good thing, though.”
 Arterial stiffness prevents vasodilation, which is essential for achieving an erection.
 Arterial stiffness results from calcification.
-Adequate amounts of vitamin D has been shown to regulate the calcification.
+Adequate amounts of vitamin D has been shown to regulate calcification.
 However excessive amounts of vitamin D can worsen the calcification too.

 What Benefits Does Vitamin D Provide?